JoseJX/analogue-pocket-patches/README.md

 This patch converts `Magical Drop (U)` to the `.pocket` format.

+This patch was updated to fix a lockup issue after finishing a level.
+(2022/04/26)

 ROM MD5: `af157e560d1ff87970c1bd2ee90d0932`

 You can [download the Analogue Pocket IPS patch here](https://github.com/JoseJX/analogue-pocket-patches/raw/main/MagicalDrop.ips).